satori-stan/CarND-PID-Control-Project/README.md

 The class is instantiated in the main program (main.cpp:103) and it takes as parameters: the number of steps to allow for the test, the tolerance for the sum of the deltas (under which the test will stop) and the parameter and delta vectors.

-The program will only go into tunning mode if an argument is provided.
+The program will only go into tuning mode if an argument is provided.
 This argument represents the number of steps for each loop with the current parameter set.

 Once the program is running, the square of the CTE is accumulated.
-Following the twiddle algorithm, we check with every measurement received from the sensors (assuming we are in tunning mode) if the number of steps for the test has been reached.
+Following the twiddle algorithm, we check with every measurement received from the sensors (assuming we are in tuning mode) if the number of steps for the test has been reached.
 Checking if the number of steps has been reached also increases the step count (twiddler.cpp:21).
 When the desired number of steps have been elapsed, if the deltas are already under the tolerance (which means that further adjustments will have little or no effect) the program will disconnect from the sensors and stop the car.
-If, on the other hand, the parameters can still be tunned then they are (using the sum of squared CTE values) and the controllers are re-initialized.
+If, on the other hand, the parameters can still be tuned then they are (using the sum of squared CTE values) and the controllers are re-initialized.

 The main twiddle algorithm follows the rules:
 1. Increase the current parameter by the delta and test.
 If the average of the squared error is better than the previous, keep the new parameter value and increase the delta by a factor.
 Move to the next parameter.
-1. If the result is not improved by increasing the parameter value, decrease it (from it's setting before the increase) by the delta and test.
+1. If the result is not improved by increasing the parameter value, decrease it (from its setting before the increase) by the delta and test.
 If the result is better than the previous, keep the new parameter value and increase the delta by a factor.
 Move to the next parameter.
 1. If the result is not improved by decreasing the parameter value, decrease the delta by a factor and move to the next parameter.

 The implementation is somewhat hard to follow since it was modified to avoid wrapping the main program.
 It behaves as a state machine.
 The main Twiddle code (twiddler.cpp:29-63) handles the calculation of the squared error average, checking to see if the value is better than the last and returning the updated parameter vector.
 The ApplyDelta (lines 70 to 85) and NextParameter (lines 87 to 92) functions handle the parameter adjustments and keeping track of which parameter is being modified in turn, respectively.